Men's Adventures 4

 Anyway, nice to see the different interpretations.
 The Tuska story had fascinated me for a long time and I have even scanned it in and turned it into a very readable black and white story. - Ger A.

-4 pg art Syd Shores pencils attributed
+4 pg art Syd Shores pencils unsigned

 Contributors: